preciofishbone/OmniaDocsG2/setup/setup-omnia-teams-developer-studio/index.rst

 To setup Omnia in Microsoft Teams, do the following:

-1. Add the Developer Studio app to Microsoft Teams.
+1. Add Developer Studio app to Microsoft Teams.

 .. image:: app-studio-new-developer.png